alifalhasan/alifalhasan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alif Al Hasan is a student of Computer Science & Engineering at the Jahangirnagar University.
-His research interests include Data Mining, Deep Learning and Software Engineering.
+Alif Al Hasan is a student of Computer Science and Engineering at the Jahangirnagar University.
+His research interests include Data Mining, Deep Learning, Natural Language Processing and Cybersecurity.
 {style="text-align: justify;"}